-Describe in the field below how your CoC:

-1. ensured survivors with a range of lived expertise are involved in the development of your CoC-

-wide policy and programs; and
+Describe in the field below how your CoC: ensured survivors with a range of lived expertise are involved in the development of your CoC-wide policy and programs; and 2. accounted for the unique and complex needs of survivors.
+1

-- 1. Formal bodies within the leadership team made up exclusively of community members with lived experience and include survivors ENSURES SURVIVORS WITH A RANGE OF LİVED EXPERTISE ARE INVOLVED IN THE DEVELOPMENT OF CoC WIDE POLICY & PROGRAMS.
+- 1. Formal bodies within the Leadership Council made up exclusively of community members with lived experience and include survivors ENSURES SURVIVORS WITH A RANGE OF LIVED EXPERTISE ARE INVOLVED IN THE DEVELOPMENT OF CoC-WIDE POLICY & PROGRAMS.
 The Participant Advisory Group is composed of 12 Lived Experience Advocates and has a voting seat on the Leadership Council that work to set service standards and other critical program policies; the Youth Action Board focuses on programming and policies for youth; and the Lived Experience Advisory Board is currently assisting Housing Solutions in designing a post-jail housing intervention.
 There are members who are survivors of domestic violence, dating violence, sexual assault, or stalking in these groups.
-HS hired a full-time Lived Experience Coordinator in July of '22, dedicated to recruiting a body of lived experience advocates that could provide leadership across our CoC and took on the responsibility of recruitment, organization, and compensation for these groups.
-Input from these boards has resulted in policy changes and rewriting, as well as our service offerings on a program level.
+HS hired a full-time Lived Experience Coordinator in July of '22, dedicated to recruiting a body of lived experience advocates that provides leadership across our CoC and took on the responsibility of recruitment, organization, and compensation for these groups.
+Input from these boards has resulted in policy changes and rewriting, as well as our service offerings on a program level including soliciting input from participants in VSP programs.
 A few contributions were helping to develop a new prioritization tool to replace the VI-SPDAT, rewriting the Service Standards, and consulting with community partners on services, site selections, and other implementations. - 2.
 MANY PROVISIONS ARE IN PLACE TO ACCOMMODATE THE UNIQUE AND COMPLEX NEEDS OF SURVIVORS.
 During orientation to becoming a participant in any of these groups, an agreement is signed that includes various responsibilities and policies that detail their ability to opt out whenever they choose without question and assurances that their information/picture will not be shared without permission.
 They are also given multiple options of communication: multiple phone numbers, in-person at meetings, email.
 Routine surveys that are sent out are done anonymously, collecting participant age, race, ethnicity, and gender identity to assist in identifying populations served.
+Meetings are facilitated using trauma-informed approach.

 1C-6.
 Addressing the Needs of Lesbian, Gay, Bisexual, Transgender and Queer+-Anti-Discrimination Policy and Training.
 NOFO Section V.B.1.f.
-Did your CoC implement a written CoC-wide anti-discrimination policy ensuring that LGBTQ+ individual families receive supportive services, shelter, and housing free from discrimination? uals and Yes 2.
-Did your CoC conduct annual CoC-wide training with providers on how to effectively implement the Equal Access to Housing in HUD Programs Regardless of Sexual Orientation or Gender Identity (Equal Access Final Rule)?
-Yes 3.
-Did your CoC conduct annual CoC-wide training with providers on how to effectively implement Equal Access in Accordance With an Individual's Gender Identity in Community Planning and Development Programs (Gender Identity Final Rule)? al Access in Gender Yes • • 1C-6a. .
+1 1 Did your CoC implement a written CoC-wide anti-discrimination policy ensuring that LGBTQ+ individuals and families receive supportive services, shelter, and housing free from discrimination?
+Yes 2 Did your CoC conduct annual CoC-wide training with providers on how to effectively implement the Equal Acc to Housing in HUD Programs Regardless of Sexual Orientation or Gender Identity (Equal Access Final Rule)? ess Yes 3 Did your CoC conduct annual CoC-wide training with providers on how to effectively implement Equal Access in Accordance With an Individual's Gender Identity in Community Planning and Development Programs (Gender Identity Final Rule)? ļ 1C-6 a.
 Anti-Discrimination Policy-Updating Policies-Assisting Providers-Evaluating Compliance-Addressing Noncompliance.
 NOFO Section V.B.1.f.
+NOI O GEORGII V.D.
+I.I.

-Describe in the field below: 1. how your CoC regularly collaborates with LGBTQ+ and other organizations to update its CoC-wide anti-discrimination policy, as necessary to ensure all housing and services provided in the CoC are trauma-informed and able to meet the needs of LGBTQ+ individuals and families; 2. how your CoC assisted housing and services providers in developing project-level anti- discrimination policies that are consistent with the CoC-wide anti-discrimination policy;
+how your CoC regularly collaborates with LGBTQ+ and other organizations to update its CoCwide anti-discrimination policy, as necessary to ensure all housing and services provided in the CoC are trauma-informed and able to meet the needs of LGBTQ+ individuals and families;